 Genetic analysis of metapopulation processes in Silene latifolia

-Fields, Peter, Department of Biology, University of Virginia
+Fields, Peter, Biology - Graduate School of Arts and Sciences, University of Virginia

 Taylor, Douglas, Department of Biology, University of Virginia